LaMitaOne/SkiaCustomMultiThreadedBase/README.md

 we running stable now so far, no big memleak anymore, but a little...anyway...now i go sleep a few days better :P

-oh and yes ...i tried it really...256 threads on Asus zenbook dualcore lol he does 13fps still oO
+oh and yes ...i tried it really...256 threads on Asus zenbook dualcore lol he survived and done 13fps still oO

   Latest Changes:
    v 0.3: